mcnuttandrew/critical-hci-vis-class/src/index.md

 # Mechanics

 This course is populated by a collection of optional assignments.
 Each assignment is worth some number of points.
 To get additional details about different activities you might do, see below.
-Note that this means there is not a notion of late work in this course. **All course work must be turn in by the last day of class before finals.**
+Note that this means there is not a notion of late work in this course. **All coursework must be turned in by the last day of class before finals.**

-Roughly the breakdown of points is as follows
+Roughly the breakdown of points is as follows:

 - A: 18-20 points
 - B: 15-17 points